nodeschool/denver-boulder/contents/index.md

 Next Node.js Event
 ------------------

-Thu Jan 15th: [Dependency Injection][next-event]
+Mon Feb 16th: [Node on Docker - from development to delivery][next-event]

 Next Nodeschool
 ---------------

 Monday Jan 19th: [Nodeschool][next-nodeschool]
 Where: Code Talent in Denver
 Time: 6:30pm

 What is Nodeschool
 ------------------